SDGforskning/sdg-strings/SDG14_query_action_WoS.md

           NEAR/5
               ("implement*" OR "establish*" OR "introduc*" OR "adopt*" OR "design*" OR "propos*"
               OR "prevent*" OR "avoid*"
-              OR "strategy" OR "policy" OR "policies" OR "legislat*" )
+              OR "law$" OR "legislation" OR "instrument$" OR "strateg*" OR "policy" OR "policies" OR "agreement*" OR "treaty" OR "treaties"
               )
+        )
       OR
         ("maximum sustainable yield*" OR "MSY"
         OR "marine stewardship council"
-        OR "regional fisheries managment organi?ation$" OR "RFMOs" OR "UNCLOS" OR "convention on the law of the sea" OR "fish stocks agreement"
+        OR "regional fisheries management organi?ation$" OR "RFMOs" OR "UNCLOS" OR "convention on the law of the sea" OR "fish stocks agreement"
         OR "code of conduct for responsible fisheries" OR "CCRF" OR "port state measures agreement"
-        OR "common fisheries policy"
+        OR "UNFSA" OR "Management of Straddling Fish Stocks" OR "Management of Highly Migratory Fish Stocks" OR "common fisheries policy"
         )
       )